 Most people are already stressed out about the thought of having to go through a divorce.
 Hiring attorneys, learning to live life without a spouse, and making sure the children are alright.
-Due to this one of the most frequently asked questions is how quick can they be divorced?
+Due to this, one of the most frequently asked questions is how quickly can they be divorced?

 REQUIRED WAITING PERIOD